-10.1 If the Secretariat considers that the submission, in light of any response provided by the Party or after the response period has expired, warrants developing a factual record, the Secretariat will so inform the Council.
+- 10.1 If the Secretariat considers that the submission, in light of any response provided by the Party or after the response period has expired, warrants developing a factual record, the Secretariat will so inform the Council.
 When the Secretariat informs the Council that it considers that a factual record is warranted, the Secretariat will provide sufficient explanation of its reasoning to allow the Council to make an informed decision.
+The Secretariat will provide its recommendation and reasoning in all three official languages of the Commission.
 In addition, it will provide a copy of the submission, the supporting information provided with the submission, and any other relevant information, when these items have not been provided to the Council.
-The Council may request further explanation of the Secretariat's reasons, which the Council will receive prior to taking its decision under Article 15(2) of the Agreement concerning whether or not a factual record will be prepared.
+The Council may request further explanation of the Secretariat's reasons, which the Council will receive prior to taking its decision under Article 15(2) of the Agreement concerning whether or not a factual record will be prepared. - 10.2 Five working days after the Secretariat has notified the Council that it considers that a submission warrants developing a factual record, both the notification and the Secretariat's reasoning as to why it considers that a factual record is warranted will be placed in the registry and filed per section 15 of these guidelines. - 10.3 The Secretariat may consolidate two or more submissions that relate to the same facts and the same asserted failure to effectively enforce an environmental law.
+In other situations where two or more submissions relate essentially to the same facts and enforcement matter and the Secretariat considers that it would be more efficient or cost-effective to consolidate them, it may so propose to the Council.

-- 10.2 Five working days after the Secretariat has notified the Council that it considers that a submission warrants developing a factual record, both the notification and the Secretariat's reasoning as to why it considers that a factual record is warranted will be placed in the registry referred to in section 15 of the Guidelines and in the public file referred in section 16 of the Guidelines. - 10.3 The Secretariat may consolidate two or more submissions that relate to the same facts and the same asserted failure to effectively enforce an environmental law.
-In other situations where two or more submissions relate essentially to the same facts and enforcement matter and the Secretariat considers that it would be more efficient or cost-effective to consolidate them, it may so propose to the Council. - 10.4 The Secretariat will prepare a factual record if the Council, by a two-thirds vote, instructs it to do so.
-If the Council votes to instruct the Secretariat not to prepare a factual record, the Secretariat will so inform the Submitter and will inform the Submitter that the submission process is terminated.
-Unless the Council decides otherwise, any such decision will be noted in the registry and in the public file described in these guidelines.
+10.4 If the Council, by at least a two-thirds vote, instructs it to do so, the Secretariat will prepare a factual record in accordance with those instructions.
+The Council will provide its reason(s) for the instructions in writing and they will be posted on the public registry.